salman3001/nest-mailer/README.md

-# Permission policies module for Nest Js
+# Mails module for Nest Js

 This module simplifies sending and queueing emails in nestjs